Okra is gaining its reputation as the so-called ‘superfood’ for individuals who have diabetes or risk of diabetes or cancer.

 Evidence that okra contains anti-diabetic properties has increased in recent years, with multiple Vivo (animal) and Vitro (laboratory) studies, confirming okra as a potent anti-diabetic or blood glucose-lowering food.

-A study that was published in 2011, in the Journal of Pharmacy & BioAllied Sciences, found that diabetic mice that were fed ground and dried okra peels and seeds experienced a reduction in their blood glucose levels.
+In 2011 a study was published in the Journal of Pharmacy & BioAllied Sciences, it showed that diabetic mice that were fed ground and dried okra peels and seeds experienced a reduction in their blood glucose levels.
 The other mice showed a gradual decrease in blood glucose, following regular feeding of the okra extract for about 10 days.

 Outside of scientific research, many individuals with diabetes have reported a decrease in blood sugar levels, after soaking cut-up okra pieces in water overnight and then drinking the juice in the morning.